biocore/qiime/doc/scripts/make_distance_histograms.rst

 	-d, `-`-distance_matrix_file
 		Path to distance matrix file.
-	-m, `-`-mapping_file
+	-m, `-`-map_fname
-		Path to metadata mapping file.
+		This is the metadata mapping file  [default=None]

 	**[OPTIONAL]**

+	-b, `-`-colorby
+		This is the categories to color by in the plots from the user-generated mapping file.
+The categories must match the name of a column header in the mapping file exactly and multiple categories can be list by comma separating them without spaces.
+The user can also combine columns in the mapping file by separating the categories by "&&" without spaces [default=None]
-	-p, `-`-prefs_file
+	-p, `-`-prefs_path
-		File containing prefs for analysis.
-NOTE: This is a file with a dict containing preferences for the analysis.
-This dict must have a "Fields" key mapping to a list of desired fields.[default: None]
+		This is the user-generated preferences file.
+NOTE: This is a file with a dictionary containing preferences for the analysis.
+This dict must have a "Fields" key mapping to a list of desired fields. [default: None]
 	-o, `-`-dir_path
 		Directory to output data for all analyses. [default: .]
-	`-`-monte_carlo
+	-k, `-`-background_color
+		This is the     background color to use in the plots (Options are 'black' or 'white'.     [default: white] `-`-monte_carlo
 		Perform Monte Carlo analysis on distances.
 [Default: False] `-`-html_output